walnutdust/perusal/README.md

 A specification system (spec) ensures that data that is passed in conforms to the requirements.

 > `perusal` implements a performant spec system for Javascript - users can define custom specifications, and verify that data satisfies the provided specification.
-Pairs well with [Immutable.js](https://immutable-js.github.io/immutable-js/) to improve speed by retaining metadata on the passing/failing specs - activate this by using `perusal-immutable` instead!
+Pairs well with [Immutable.js](https://immutable-js.github.io/immutable-js/) to improve speed by retaining metadata on the passing/failing specs - activate this by using `perusal` instead!

 Inspired by Clojure's [spec/alpha](https://clojure.org/guides/spec).